Taweilo/Credit_Line_Increase_Model/README.md

 ##### **AUC ROC**

 The AUC ROC (Area Under the Curve for the Receiver Operator Characteristic) assists in the performance measurement, one of the most important evaluation metrics to calibrate the classification model's performance.
-In short, the higher the AUC, the better the model can predict the next delinquent paymemt.
+In short, the higher the AUC, the better the model can predict the next delinquent payment.

 ![Iteration Plot - 1](https://user-images.githubusercontent.com/111590512/186211589-bea9419e-0285-4fd0-8ab4-b4d28db0d2c3.png)